 \section{Conclusion}

-In this paper, we propose DMVST-VGNN, a framework to forecast citywide significant ride-hailing demand.
-In this framework, the limitations of spatial data sparsity and fine-grained prediction are overcome by constructing multiple interpretable virtual graphs, and long short term temporal dynamics are also taken into consideration.
-The experimental results demonstrate superiority of our proposed model compared with some state-of-art baseline models.
+In this paper, we propose DMVST-VGNN, a framework to forecast significant citywide ride-hailing demand, which overcomes the limitations of spatial data sparsity in fine-grained prediction by constructing multiple interpretable virtual graphs.
+Also, both long-term and short-term temporal dynamics are taken into consideration to enhance the learning capabilities for long sequences.
+The experimental results demonstrate the superiority of our proposed model compared with some state-of-art baseline models.
 In the future, we will extend our proposed framework to other spatiotemporal prediction tasks, for instance, air pollution forecasting and epidemic forecasting.